 As an example of a region with stronger gravitation – this is the time-spatial region “near the surface of Jupiter”, where the force of gravitation is about 318 times stronger than that in the region“near the surface of the Earth”.

-In different regions of the Universe, the level of contraction/expansion of space-time is different, depending on the strength of the gravitational field.
+In different regions of the Universe, the level of contraction/expansion of space-time is unimaginably different, depending on the strength of the gravitational field.
 As already mentioned, the electromagnetic field and the gravitational field exist on the distorted by the matter space in the Universe.
-Therefore, it is logical that in the warped space by the strong gravitational field (high “space density”) – electromagnetic waves will propagate more difficult.
+Therefore, it is logical that in the warped space by the strong gravitational field (with higher “space density”) – electromagnetic waves will propagate more difficult.
 It means that in a stronger gravitational field, the electromagnetic waves will vibrate more difficult (the frequency ν of their oscillations will decrease) and that the wavelength of the electromagnetic radiation λ will also decrease ‒ they will be smaller compared to the regions with weaker gravity.
 This logical conclusion coincides with the idea of the general theory of relativity (as well as with the following three consequences):